marcusg1k/coursera-python-/examstuff.md

 sum of all divisors of a number: the result of adding all of the divisors of a number together multiplication table: an integer multiplied by a series of numbers and their results formatted as a table or a list

+dealing with ranges: In python and a lot of other programming languages, a range of numbers will start with the value 0 by default
+The list of numbers generated will be one less then the given value.

 for loops
+for x in range(5):
+    print(x) #outputs 0, 1, 2, 3, 4

 recursion